What is Evolve Politics?

 Tom is a self-avowed Democratic Socialist, and is currently theorising policies relating to the radical democratisation and public shareholding of essential life/work services (such as water, housing, and all public transport), the benefits and practicability of radical direct democracy in a truly informed society, and how public democratic ownership/shareholding of essential life/work services can work in conjunction with the existence of private competitors to ensure equal satisfaction of humanities’ two essential traits: compassion and aspiration.

 Jessica A. Miller

 Jess is an English graduate whose first love has always been teaching.
-Prior to co-founding Evolve, Jess also worked in numerous menial jobs, such as in McDonalds, Primark, and as a cleaner.
+Prior to co-founding Evolve, Jess also worked in numerous jobs, such as in McDonalds, Primark, and as a cleaner.